KSCxProtocol/Discord_EtherScan-bot/README.md

 Open bot.js and replace the following placeholders with your own values:

-   -YOUR_DISCORD_BOT_TOKEN with your Discord bot token -YOUR_ETHERSCAN_API_KEY with your Etherscan API key
+   - YOUR_DISCORD_BOT_TOKEN with your Discord bot token
+   - YOUR_ETHERSCAN_API_KEY with your Etherscan API key

       const TOKEN = 'YOUR_DISCORD_BOT_TOKEN';
       const etherscanApiKey = 'YOUR_ETHERSCAN_API_KEY';